SeethaPranav/PYTHON_FILE_AND_EXCEPTION_HANDLING/README.md

 ![q4_2](https://github.com/user-attachments/assets/72809a59-ad7d-4e89-842b-58f07437bf7d)

-# Exercise 5: (score : 1) Write a Python program that prompts the user to input a list of integers and raises an exception if any of the integers in the list are negative.
+# Exercise 5: Write a Python program that prompts the user to input a list of integers and raises an exception if any of the integers in the list are negative.

 user_input = input("Please enter a list of integers separated by spaces: ")